A properly structured and well-written documentation explaining how to use an API effectively and integrate it easily can help developers big time.

 ReDoc leverages markdown headings.
 It enables deep linking and high-level grouping via vendor extension in the side menu.

-apiDoc allows you to create documentations out of API annotations easily in the source code.
+apiDoc allows you to create documentation out of API annotations easily in the source code.
 It provides the flexibility of attaching a version number for your APIs and helps you track changes made between versions.

 It lets you include header, footer, and the filenames must be markdown text files.
 You can also define a reusable snippet of documentation using the feature – ‘Inherit’.